MSW Student Handbook 2021-2022

 - Faculty can find their advisees in myWCU within the Student Records and Registration tile.

-WCU's MSW Program has one Graduate Coordinator assigned to each campus (Philadelphia: Dr. Casey Bohrman; West Chester: Dr. Page Buck).
+WCU's MSW Program has one Graduate Coordinator assigned to each location (Philadelphia: Dr. Casey Bohrman; West Chester: Dr. Page Buck).
 Graduate Coordinators work with students, faculty and field staff to address student-related challenges and facilitate solutions.

 Director of Field Education

-There is one Director of Field Education (Field Director) for each campus (Melissa Dziedzic, WC; Layna Smith, PH).
+There is one Director of Field Education (Field Director) for each location (Melissa Dziedzic, WC; Layna Smith, PH).
 Field Directors work with students to identify field placement opportunities and match students to sites to complete their field education experiences.
 Field Directors may work with students to help address field-related issues or concerns in collaboration with practice course instructors, field liaisons, faculty advisors, and/or graduate coordinators.

 MSW Programs and Plan Codes

 The advanced standing MSW program is a reduced-credit program available only to students who earned a Bachelor of Social Work (BSW) degree from an accredited program within the last seven years.
 The program requires the completion of 36 credits, including nine core courses, three electives, and a minimum of 504 field practicum hours.

 Academic Plan Codes

 The regular standing MSW program is available to students with bachelor's degrees in areas other than social work.
 The program requires 60 credits, including seventeen core courses, three electives, and a minimum of 952 field practicum hours spread over two academic years and two different field placements.

 - Regular Standing MSW West Chester = S176